phaubertin/jinue/doc/syscalls/dup.md

-# CREATE_THREAD - Create a Thread
+# DUP - Duplicate a Descriptor

 ## Description

-Create a new thread in a target process.
+Create a copy of a descriptor from the current process in a target process.

 ## Arguments

-Function number (`arg0`) is 4.
+Function number (`arg0`) is 16.

 The descriptor number for the target process is set in `arg1`.

-The address where code execution will start is set in `arg2` and the value of the initial stack pointer is set in `arg3`.
+The source descriptor is set in `arg2` and the destination descriptor is set in `arg3`.

 ```
     +----------------------------------------------------------------+